 \end{figure}

-The CC4CL preprocessor initially defines the dimensions and content of the sensor, surface, and preprocessing grids (\autoref{fig:CC4CL_preprocessor}).
+The CC4CL preprocessor initially defines the dimensions and content of the sensor and preprocessing grids (\autoref{fig:CC4CL_preprocessor}).

-The sensor and surface grids have the same extent and resolution as the input orbit or granule.
-The sensor grid is filled with sensor radiances and angles (section \ref{sec:L1_data}), whereas data on surface BRDF (section \ref{sec:BRDF}), snow/ice coverage (from ERA-Interim, section \ref{sec:ERA-Interim}), and surface emissivity (section \ref{sec:emissivity}) are bilinearly interpolated onto the surface grid.
+The sensor grid has the same extent and resolution as the input orbit or granule.
+The sensor grid is filled with sensor radiances and angles (section \ref{sec:L1_data}), whereas surface BRDF (section \ref{sec:BRDF}), snow/ice coverage (from ERA-Interim, section \ref{sec:ERA-Interim}), and surface emissivity (section \ref{sec:emissivity}) are bilinearly interpolated onto that grid.
 We use BRDF data over land only.
 For sea pixels, the Cox/Munk ocean surface reflectance model calculates BRDF coefficients as a function of ERA-Interim wind speed.
-The albedo of snow/ice covered pixels is set to globally constant values of 0.958 (Ch1), 0.868 (Ch2), 0.0364 (Ch3), and 0.0 (Ch4), and is area weighted in case of fractional sea/ice cover.
+The albedo of snow/ice covered pixels is set to globally constant values of 0.958 (Ch1), 0.868 (Ch2), 0.0364 (Ch3), and 0.0 (Ch4), and is area-weighted in event of fractional sea/ice cover.

-The preprocessing grid is a regular latitude/longitude grid that covers the extent of the sensor grid, but is defined at a coarser resolution of 0.72\textdegree $\times$ 0.72\textdegree.
-The preprocessor calculates geolocation values for each grid box, and fills it with data: the average of all sensor angle and surface emissivity values falling into a grid box, and spatially interpolated (nearest neighbour) USGS data (section \ref{sec:USGS}).
-ERA-Interim variables are defined as surface and profile variables, and were transformed before input to the preprocessing grid as described in section \ref{sec:ERA-Interim}.
+The preprocessing grid is a regular latitude/longitude grid that covers the extent of the sensor grid, but at a coarser resolution of 0.72\textdegree $\times$ 0.72\textdegree.
+It is used to store the average of all sensor angle and surface emissivity values falling within a grid box and spatially interpolated (nearest neighbour) USGS data (section \ref{sec:USGS}).
+ERA-Interim variables were transformed before input to the preprocessing grid as described in section \ref{sec:ERA-Interim}.
 For profile variables, vertical geopotential coordinates are calculated from pressure coordinates.

-The preprocessor then calls the cloud mask (section \ref{sec:CloudMask}) and cloud typing (section \ref{sec:Pavolonis}) algorithms, and writes output data to the surface grid.
+The preprocessor then calls the cloud mask (section \ref{sec:CloudMask}) and cloud typing (section \ref{sec:Pavolonis}) algorithms.
 Finally, RTTOV is executed on the preprocessing grid data as defined by ERA-Interim surface and profile variables.
 RTTOV outputs above and below cloud transmission for shortwave channels, and radiances (above cloud up- and downwelling, below cloud upwelling), transmission (above and below cloud), and emissivity for longwave channels.

-All data are written to NetCDF files as subsequent input to the main processor ORAC.
-As we determine the cloud mask and phase in the preprocessor, ORAC can optionally be run only on cloudy pixels and one phase to reduce processing time.
+All data are written to NetCDF files.
+In theory, the main processor evaluates these files multiple times, assuming different cloud phases (e.g. ice and liquid).
+In practice, ORAC uses the preprocessed cloud mask and phase to select an appropriate method to reduce processing time.

 \subsection{CC4CL cloud retrieval}